Luis Resto (boxer): Bout with Billy Collins Jr.

 In 1986, Lewis and Resto were both put on trial and found guilty of assault, criminal possession of a weapon (Resto's hands) and conspiracy.
 Prosecutors charged that Resto had to have known the gloves were illegal, and therefore the bout amounted to an illegal 10-round assault.
 Prosecutors also argued that the plot was centered on a large amount of money bet on Resto by a third party, who had met with Lewis prior to the fight.
-Resto served 2 and a half years in prison.
+Resto served 2 1/2 years in prison.

 After 15 years of trying to regain his license, he was finally allowed to work as a cornerman by New York State.
 For many years, he has lived in an apartment near the gym where he once trained, and has worked with youngsters there as well.

 For almost a quarter-century, Resto publicly denied knowing that Lewis had tampered with the gloves.
 However, in 2007, Resto apologized to Collins's widow, Andrea Collins-Nile, who attempted to sue the state of New York for not protecting her late husband.
 Resto also told Collins-Nile that in addition to removing padding from the gloves, Lewis soaked his hand wraps in plaster of Paris.
 This caused the wraps to harden into plaster casts similar to those used to set broken bones, which greatly—and illegally—increased Resto's punching power.
 The hand wraps have never been confiscated.
 Resto also disclosed that Lewis would break apart pills used to treat asthma and pour the medicine into his water bottles, giving Resto greater lung capacity in the later rounds of a fight.
 Resto also visited Collins's gravesite and said, "I'm sorry for what I did to you."
 At a 2008 press conference, Resto said that he knew Lewis had taken the padding out of his gloves and had done so at least twice before.
 Resto said he did not protest at the time even though he knew it was wrong.
 "At the time, I was young," he said.
 "I went along."
 Resto was 28 years old at the time of the incident.